Culture-driven finance

 What is the toolkit?

-These tools follow a nine-stage process to help designers promote inclusivity and drive internal culture change within financial organisations.
-Their primary goal is to support the creation of a compelling business case that convinces executives to adapt services for a multicultural audience.
+The tools follow a nine-stage process to help designers promote inclusivity and drive internal culture change in financial organisations.

-While leadership approval is essential, lasting transformation depends on involving the right people throughout the process—those who can influence, support, and sustain inclusive practices from within.
-This is where real cultural change begins.
+True transformation requires more than leadership approval—it depends on involving the right people throughout the process to influence, support, and sustain inclusive practices from within.